My Last Game At Maple Leaf Gardens.

 “You didn’t buy me a coffee,” he said.

-Actually, this cop gave me a huge break by not taking the tickets off the table and confiscating the pair he knew I was using for myself.
-However, he told me that if he saw me on the street before game time he would take all my tickets and arrest my sorry ass.
-He also warned me that there were a half dozen undercover cops on the street around the Gardens that day.
+Actually, that cop gave me a huge break by not taking the tickets off the table and confiscating the pair he knew I was using for myself that night.
+However, he told me that if he saw me on the street again before game time he would take all my tickets and arrest my sorry ass.
+He also warned me that there were a half dozen undercover cops on the street strolling around the Gardens that day.
 He wrote me a ticket and said I would have to go to court where I would probably be fined.

 Whatever.